cytopia/devilbox/docs/configuration-files/php-ini.rst

 Each of the PHP ini configuration directories already contain an example file:
 ``devilbox-custom.ini-example``, that can simply be renamed to ``devilbox-custom.ini``.
-This file holds same example values that can be adjusted or commented out.
+This file holds some example values that can be adjusted or commented out.

 In order for the changes to be applied, you will have to restart the Devilbox.